 Recent changes to the Temporary Foreign Worker Program have made it more difficult for employers to obtain a positive LMIA.
 We strongly recommend hiring the services of an expert.
 We have successfully processed hundreds of applications.
-We have a specialized team that only deals with Labour Market Impact Assessments (LMIA).
-We will gladly provide you with a free assessment of your particular case and tell you the possible routes to which you can obtain a positive Labour Market Impact Assessment.
+We have a specialized team that only deals with LMIAs..
+We will gladly provide you with a free assessment of your particular case and tell you the possible routes through which you can obtain a positive LMIA.
 Please contact us and we will gladly provide you with a free quote for your particular case.

-Service Canada receives thousands of applications per year which they accept or refuse depending on different circumstances.
-Service Canada will check if:
+ESDC receive thousands of applications per year which they accept or refuse depending on different circumstances.
+They will check such things as:

-- The number of foreign workers in your company are within the cap established by the government.
+- Whether the number of foreign workers in your company is within the cap established by the government.

-- The job offer and the company are genuine.
+- That the job offer and the company are genuine.

-- The wages and working conditions are in line with those offered to Canadians (NOC wages).
+- That the wages and working conditions are in line with those offered to Canadians (NOC wages).

-- Employers conducted reasonable efforts to hire or train Canadians for the job.
+- That the Employer conducted reasonable efforts to hire or train Canadians for the job.

-- The foreign worker is filling a labour shortage OR if hiring a foreign worker will directly create new job opportunities or help to retain jobs for Canadians OR the foreign worker will transfer new skills and knowledge to Canadians.
+- That the foreign worker is filling a labour shortage OR if hiring a foreign worker will directly create new job opportunities or help to retain jobs for Canadians OR the foreign worker will transfer new skills and knowledge to Canadians.

-- This hiring will not affect a labour dispute or the employment of any Canadian worker involved in such a dispute.
+- That the hiring will not affect a labour dispute or the employment of any Canadian worker involved in such a dispute.